-The Italian Film Festival of Minneapolis/St. Paul (IFF) is a four-day event held in Minneapolis, MN, U.S.A. that screens the best contemporary Italian cinema.
-The festival presents blockbuster comedies, searing dramas, and thought-provoking films made by Italian filmmakers.
+The Italian Film Festival of Minneapolis/St. Paul (IFF) is a four-day event held in Minneapolis, MN, U.S.A, that screens the best contemporary Italian cinema from fast-paced Italian comedies to socially-relevant documentaries.
 Our goal is to showcase touching films that explore the vast complexities of Italy and its people, both past and present.
 For this reason, the IFF also features a classic filmmaker each year--i.e., Federico Fellini, Vittorio De Sica, or Sergio Leone--to celebrate the history of Italian filmmaking.
 Alongside film screenings, the IFF engages the local community through dialogues with filmmakers, panel discussions with local scholars and industry professionals, and introductions by journalists and critics.

-All films are screened at The Film Society of Minneapolis St. Paul's Screen Three at the St. Anthony Main Theater in Minneapolis (115 SE Main St, Minneapolis, MN 55414).
+All films are screened on The Film Society of Minneapolis St. Paul's Screen #3 at the St. Anthony Main Theater in Minneapolis (115 SE Main St, Minneapolis, MN 55414).
 All movies are shown in Italian with English subtitles.

-In 2018, the Italian Film Festival (IFF) celebrates its tenth year!
-To commemorate a decade of Italian cinema in the Twin Cities, the IFF will offer two award opportunities for the best short films made by emerging filmmakers working and living in Italy and Minnesota.
-The Italian Film Festival’s "Building Bridges: Emerging Filmmaker Awards” will be chosen by an esteemed panel of jurors and the winning films will screen at the 2018 IFF.
+In 2020, the Italian Film Festival (IFF) celebrates its eleventh anniversary!
+This time again, the IFF will offer two award opportunities for the best short films made by emerging filmmakers working and living in Italy and Minnesota.
+The Italian Film Festival’s "Building Bridges: Emerging Filmmaker Awards” will be chosen by an esteemed panel of jurors and the winning films will screen at the 2020 IFF.

-Films submitted should consider the theme: Places of Memory and Change.
+Films submitted should consider the theme: Water / Acqua.